-Constipation is a common concern among children and is commonly seen in toddlers as they potty train.
-School-aged children also commonly experience constipation.
-In fact, almost 3% of all pediatrician visits are in some way related to constipation.
-(At least 25% of visits to pediatric gastroenterology specialists are due to problems with constipation.)
+Constipation in children is a common concern for parents, especially among parents of children who are potty training.
+Constipation results in 2.5 million health care provider visits every year.
+School-age children also experience constipation.
+In fact, almost 5 percent of all pediatrician visits are in some way related to constipation.
+(At least 25 percent of visits to pediatric gastroenterology specialists are due to problems with constipation.)

 Constipation is typically described as being either organic or functional.
 Organic constipation is caused by a diagnosed medical condition, like colon disease or a neurological problem.
 Functional constipation means there is no identifiable cause.
-Functional constipation is the most common form of the condition.
-While it still is a concern, there typically are no more serious medical conditions associated with it.
+Functional constipation is the most common form of constipation, and while it is a concern, typically there is not a serious medical condition associated with it.

 In rare cases, children may need to have an excessive build-up of stool "flushed" from their colon.
 This usually is done with laxatives, suppositories or enemas if needed.

 For more information on constipation or to speak with a member of Boston Children's Division of Gastroenterology, Hepatology and Nutrition, please call 617-355-6058617-355-6058.